streamdevs/webhook/README.md

 ### Deploying to Heroku

-You can use the "[deploy to Heroku](#webhook)" button link at the top of this readme file or use the Heroku CLI
+You can use the "[deploy to Heroku](#deploy-to-heroku)" button or use the Heroku CLI

 ### Configuring your local repo to deploy on Heroku